-Other course materials such as lecture notes, practice exams, instructions, etc. will be uploaded onto Athena at relevant times during the course.
-The teaching plan and reading list will also be made available on Athena when the course begins.
+Other course materials such as lecture notes, practice exams, instructions, short educational videos, etc. will be uploaded onto Athena at relevant times during the course.
+The teaching plan and reading list will also be made available on Athena shortly after the course start.